City Tree Board

 Commonly referred to as the "forestry board," the City Tree Board (referred to herein as the "Board) consists of two council members and the City Forester.
-The Board, when requested by the City Forester, may consider, investigate, make finding, report and recommend to the city council any special matter of question coming within the scope of its work.
+The Board, when requested by the City Forester, may consider, investigate, make findings, issue reports, and recommend to the city council any special matter coming within the scope of its work.

 The Board was established by the city council to provide advice and direction regarding the planting, transplanting, removal, maintenance and protection of public trees and shrubs.
 Any order or ruling of the Board regarding such matters is reviewable by the council and any person affected by said orders and rulings may appeal same to the city council which will make the final decision regarding said matters.